Why Casillas' ‘I'm gay' tweet was no laughing matter

 Until, of course, he wasn't.

-'I hope you respect me: I'm gay', said a tweet from the account of the former Real Madrid and Spain goalkeeper.
+"I hope you respect me: I'm gay," said a tweet from the account of the former Real Madrid and Spain goalkeeper.

 Those words represented, at least at first glance, a watershed moment for football.